-In a bowl of an electric mixer, combine butter, white granulated sugar, and brown sugar.
-Beat until light and fluffy, 3-5 minutes.
+Prepare wet ingredients: In the bowl of an electric mixer, combine the room temperature butter, white granulated sugar, and brown sugar.
+Beat on medium speed until the mixture is creamy and slightly lighter in color, 3-5 minutes.
 Scrape down the sides of the bowl and add the eggs one at a time, mixing until incorporated after each addition.
 Add the vanilla extract and molasses and mix until incorporated.

-Scrape the sides of the bowl and add the bread flour and all-purpose flour, malted milk powder, salt, and baking soda.
-Mix slowly at first and then mix to incorporate, 2 minutes.
+Add the dry ingredients: Scrape the sides of the bowl and add the bread flour and all-purpose flour, malted milk powder, salt, and baking soda.
+Mix on low speed just until no dry streaks remain, 2 minutes.

-Using a #40 cookie scoop (0.875 oz or 1.75 tbsp), place cookies on a parchment-lined baking sheet.
-Cover the scooped dough balls and place them in the refrigerator for 24 hours.
+Scoop: Using a #40 cookie scoop (0.875 oz or 1.75 tbsp), place cookies on a parchment-lined baking sheet.
+Cover the scooped dough balls and place them in the refrigerator for 24 hours (as a minimum) or up to 2 days, until firm all the way through.
+Do not skip this waiting time!

-Preheat oven to 350°F. Bake until the edges are golden brown and the cookies are slightly domed, 12-14 minutes.
+Bake: When ready to bake, preheat the oven to 350°F. Arrange the chilled dough balls on parchment-lined baking sheets (do not place directly on greased baking sheets), leaving space between them (usually 8 dough balls per sheet).
+Bake until the edges are golden brown and the cookies are slightly domed, 12-14 minutes.
 Remove from oven and cool on a pan for 5 minutes.
 Then, finish cooling on a cooling rack.

 Video